mathewlippincott/headfullofair/_posts/2018-11-03-kite-banners.md

 Mulberry paper is a traditional kitemaking material prized for its durability.
 It is lighter than ripstop nylon, and can be quickly glued together.
 It is easy to paint with tempera or ink.
 A [mulberry paper](https://www.misterart.com/paper-boards/writing-printer-paper/calligraphy-paper/aitoh-washi-paper-rolls.html) banner costs $12.00, while [3/4 oz/yard ripstop](https://goodwinds.com/sail-supplies/ripstop-nylon-fabric-22/ripstop-nylon-fabric.html) would cost $40.00.
 Commercial [Air Banners letters are $10-$35 each](http://www.kaixuankite.cn/product/1339717042-218812111/Advertising_flag_Airbanners.html).

 I would consider making a ripstop nylon banner for more permanent artwork.
-Dry erase markers will permanently stain nylon, although their marks won't match their advertized color.
+Dry erase markers will permanently stain nylon, although their marks won't match the advertized color.
 For more painterly marks, [John Pollack recommends](http://www.skywindworld.org/Acrylic-on-Nylon-Ripstop.pdf) using acrylic paint in a 50/50 mixture with Golden Acrylics GAC 900 medium.
-Maybe applique would be worth the effort.

 Plastic sheeting is usually polyethylene, which doesn't take paint.
 No marker or paint I've tried has stuck to flying, fluttering plastic.
 Years ago I cut letters from black trash bags and tried to heat seal them to translucent sheeting with an iron.
 This was messy and the letters ripped, but might be worth another shot with a bag sealer.

+### Thanks
+Thanks to Jayne Meacham (making, flying sloganeering, photography) Nim Wunnan (flying, photography, and paints, photography) & Jack Lewis painting brushes.

 ### Gallery of experiments and sources